 - We will wait until the next billing cycle (once a month) and collect any outstanding payments on the account.

 We'd like to thank your being patient and wait until we have made sure everything is ok and we can close your account.
-If for any reason, you need to delete your account immediately, please get in touch and we will deal with it ASAP.
+If for any reason, you need to close your account immediately, please get in touch and we will deal with it ASAP.

 Support tickets can be opened from the user interface by following the support link.
 The support ticket form lets users select the affected database and indicate a priority.
 Urgent tickets on production databases (Standard and Performance plans) will be prioritized and escalated to our on-call engineers depending on the plan and urgency.